neotoma/about/overview.md

-_Below is an incomplete essay that articulates Asheville's purpose and structure_
+_Below is an incomplete essay that articulates Asheville's purpose and structure._

 # Introduction